-As compliance through the Prescriptive Route does not require the appointment of a Competent Person - Energy, it is likely to be the route most widely used in cases where the developer would prefer the simplicity of following the prescribed rules, rather than trying a more innovative approach to achieving energy performance standards.
+As compliance through the Prescriptive Route does not require the appointment of a Competent Person - Energy, it is likely to be the route most widely used by architects who are new to energy modelling.

 Who can use the Prescriptive Route?